Tennessee Property Tax Rates by County

 Tennessee Real Estate Taxes – What Makes Us Special?

 Unless you're in Shelby County, you pay below the national average in property taxes.
 But you're also paying less than you would in nearby states with similar home values.
-Missouri and Georgia, both of which have comparable median home prices, have effective property tax rates that are 1 percent and 0.93 percent higher than Tennessee.
+Missouri and Georgia, both of which have comparable median home prices, have effective property tax rates of 1 percent and 0.93 percent higher than Tennessee.

 Having a lower tax rate than the neighbors can be a blessing, but it can also be a double-edged sword.
 It means that your taxes are as affordable as they can be, but it also means that you're less likely to find lower taxes nearby.
 If you are having trouble affording your property taxes, this can become a significant problem.